What are Some Interesting Facts About Tahiti?

 The island of Tahiti is the largest island in French Polynesia and is the most well-known.
 But, to new visitors, it is important to remember that the entirety of the 118 islands of French Polynesia are referred to as The Islands of Tahiti.
 The official languages spoken on The Islands of Tahiti are Tahitian and French, but English is spoken at most hotels and resorts, so don’t worry.
 Learning a few French and Tahitian phrases will make you a favorite among the locals, though!

-If you are planning a trip to French Polynesia, you probably already know that it is only an 8 hour flight from California and that it is in the same time zone as Hawaii.
+If you are planning a trip to French Polynesia, you probably already know that it is only an eight-hour flight from California and that it is in the same time zone as Hawaii.
 Most people picture an island paradise with miles of white sand beaches surrounded by lagoons.
 There are also extinct volcanic mountains, coral atolls, dense rainforests, giant tiki, and even a UNESCO Biosphere Reserve (Fakarava).
-You may be surprised to learn that each of the 118 islands and atolls feel distinctive, with local customs and traditions that differ from one island to the next.
-When visiting, try to spend time on three or more islands to see the different types of experience that can be had on each.
+You may be surprised to learn that each of the 118 islands and atolls feels distinctive, with local customs and traditions that differ from one island to the next.
+When visiting, try to spend time on three or more islands to experience the cultural differences on each.
 You may discover your favorite island is one you’d never heard of!

 The Islands of Tahiti offer a rare opportunity for visitors to enjoy seclusion on an uninhabited island, swim in 84-degree Fahrenheit water, and trek through the cooler temperatures of the rainforest all in the same day.
 Visitors to Tahiti will discover thousands of different birds, plants and flowers, including the true symbol of The Islands of Tahiti, the tiare flower (aka the Tahitian gardenia, aka Gardenia taitensis).